duckietown/docs-brown/book/doc-sky/05-project2-ukf/10-background.md

 At a high level, that's the Kalman Filter algorithm!

 TODO: Write out the recursive algorithm.
-Probably refer to and cite *Probabilistic Robotics* and/or Tellex et al. from the Estimation for Quadrotors paper (should be published on arXiv soon).
+Probably refer to and cite *Probabilistic Robotics* and/or Tellex et al. in [](#bib:tellex).
 Perhaps compare to Bayes Filter algorithm, too.